How does your garden grow? Choosing the right irrigation system

 Drip irrigation

-Drip irrigation is a very water-efficient system that applies water directly to plant roots through applicators that operate under low pressure, either on or below the surface of the ground.
+Drip irrigation is a highly water-efficient system that applies water directly to plant roots through applicators that operate under low pressure, either on or below the surface of the ground.
 The system delivers water either directly to the plant roots or along planting rows and requires clean, ‘soft’ water so the nozzles don’t get clogged.
-Even still, the nozzles require regular maintenance to prevent clogging from algae growth or mineral build-up.
-The amount of water can be tailored to the needs of individual crops and the system works well on sloping or oddly shaped fields.
+Even so, the nozzles require regular maintenance to prevent clogging from algae growth or mineral build-up.
+The amount of water can be tailored to the needs of individual crops, and the system works well on sloping or oddly shaped fields.

 Subsurface irrigation